MadSmith17/480Project/README.md

    * Predict moods for tracks in metadata_dataset.csv using mood_prediction_model.pth.
    * Map numerical predictions to readable labels using label_encoder.pkl.

-3. Review Outputs:
+3. Outputs:
-   * Performance Metrics:
+   * Performance Metrics
-     * Classification report
-     * Confusion matrix
-     * Accuracy/loss graphs.
-   * Generated Playlists: Randomized playlists based on selected mood.
+   * Generated playlists

 4. View visualizations like our the mood distribution chart.